 Application deadlines for the IDP Grants: September 15th for funding during the current fiscal year, and March 15th each year for funding during the next fiscal year.

 Single-year proposals are preferred although multi-year proposals will be considered if a strong rationale is provided in the application (e.g., collection of student outcomes from multiple semesters).
 Each application must contain three identified sections as noted below.

 Timetable: Grants should be completed by the end of the fiscal year they are funded.
 All funds in Instructional Development Grant accounts will be swept 40 days after the allotted time period and may not be reclaimed.

 Grant Reviewing Criteria: A subcommittee of the Office of Faculty Development Advisory Board will review proposals and recommend projects for funding to the Advisory Board.
 Applicants will receive reviewer comments in summary form upon request.
 The subcommittee will use the following criteria to recommend proposals for funding:

 Required Final Report: A brief report, two to four pages only, should be sent to the Office of Faculty Development no later than thirty (30) calendar days after the completion date of the project.
 The report will be made public through the OFD website to inform the university community of the outcomes of the IDP grants.
 The required sections for the final report are as follows:

 Application Submission as well as contact information for the application process, ideas, or questions:

 Mail Stop 5268

 Application deadlines for the Project Grants:

-March 15th each year for funding beginning July 1st of the same year
+March 15th for funding during the next fiscal year